backspace/slack-statsbot/README.md

 > Hey, I’m a bot that collects statistics on who is taking up space in the channels I’m in.
 For now, I only track whether or not a participant is a man and/or a person of colour.
 You can let me know “I’m not a man”, “I am a person of colour”, “it’s complicated whether I am white” and other such variations, or ask for my current information on you with “info”.
 View my source at https://github.com/backspace/slack-statsbot If you don’t want to answer that’s okay, I won’t ask again.

+Admins on the Slack can configure the bot to skip reporting on particular attributes on a per-channel basis.
+For example:

+> Admin: ignore manness in #men

+> Bot: Okay, I will no longer report on manness in #men.

+> Admin: options for #men

+> Bot: #men reports ignore: manness

+> Admin: unignore manness in #men

+> Bot: I will again report on manness in #men.

 ## But why?

 From [Seven Studies That Prove Mansplaining Exists](http://bitchmagazine.org/post/seven-studies-proving-mansplaining-exists):